smaswin21/migration_analysis/README.md

-# Data4Good Festival - Encompass Tool
+# Data4Good Festival - Encompass
 IE 404 : Team Not Found

 ## Missing Migrants Project

-[   The dataset provided by the Missing Migrants Project tracks the deaths of migrants, including refugees and asylum-seekers, who have perished or gone missing during the process of migration towards international destinations.
+The dataset provided by the Missing Migrants Project tracks the deaths of migrants, including refugees and asylum-seekers, who have perished or gone missing during the process of migration towards international destinations.
 It spans the years from 2014 to 2024, encompassing significant periods of global migration activity.
 It's important to note that   these data represent minimum estimates, as many migrant deaths during migration remain unrecorded.
-The dataset includes information on attempted crossings of the Mediterranean  Sea from 2016 to 2024, detailing arrivals in Europe, interceptions by North African and Turkish Coast Guards, as well as migrant deaths and disappearances.]
+The dataset includes information on attempted crossings of the Mediterranean  Sea from 2016 to 2024, detailing arrivals in Europe, interceptions by North African and Turkish Coast Guards, as well as migrant deaths and disappearances.

 ## Table of Contents